 您好： 首先非常感谢您对北京文化工作的关心和支持！ 关于您信中反映的情况，我们经过认真研究，现给您回复如下。 首先，对你表达的心情表示理解。 Justin Bieber是一个有歌唱才华但也是一个有争议的年轻外籍歌手。据了解，作为一名公众人物，他在境外社会生活及在国内演出活动中曾有一系列不良行为引发公众不满。 为规范国内演出市场秩序，净化演出市场环境，因此不宜引进有不良行为的演艺人员。但是，希望Justin Bieber在成长过程中不断完善自己的言行，真正成为受公众喜爱的歌手。 再次感谢您的理解和支持！ 北京市文化局 2017年7 月18 日

 Hello: Firstly, we would like to thank you for your support for the Beijing Municipal Bureau of Culture.
 Regarding your previous message, after careful analysis, we have formulated a response.
 First of all, we understand your feelings.
 Justin Bieber is a talented, but also controversial young foreign singer.
 From what we know, as a public figure, he has behaved badly both socially outside this country and when he has performed in China, causing public dissatisfaction.
 In order to standardize domestic performances and clean up their environment, we are not allowing badly behaving artists to perform.
 However, we hope that Justin Bieber will improve his public persona and truly become a beloved public figure.
 Again, we thank you for your understanding and support!
 (Beijing Municipal Bureau of Culture, July 18, 2017)

-So there you have it—the Beijing Municipal Bureau of Culture are closet Bieber fans.
+So there you have it—the Beijing Municipal Bureau of Culture actually answered a question.

 Tribute To Chester